"Rented the Remija for the day — discovered great little secluded beaches along the pretty coastline with crystal clear waters. Highly recommended."

 Tips & quirks.

-Plominski zaljev and the "12-minute rule" — why this is not the closest no-licence day
+Raški zaljev vs Plomin Bay — why this isn't the closest fjord day

-Plomin Bay's mouth sits about 12 minutes north of Rabac harbour at cruise speed, but the Fjord, Estuary, Konoba day goes much deeper — past Plomin Luka, into the inner stretch, and on to the Raša mouth and Trget.
+Plomin Bay's mouth sits about 12 minutes north of Rabac at cruise speed, but Raški zaljev is a different fjord — south of Rabac, across an open stretch of the Kvarner — and the Fjord, Estuary, Konoba day runs the full distance to its inner end (the Raša mouth and Trget).
 That total run is roughly 45–60 minutes one way, which is why we route this day with the licensed speedboats (Cap Camarat, Invictus) and not the no-licence Dalmatinka or Remija.
-If you want the short no-licence fjord day instead, that's a different trip — The Fisherman's Run to Plomin Bay — same fjord mouth, lunch at the nearer konoba, home in half the time.
+If you want the short no-licence fjord day instead, that's a different trip — The Fisherman's Run to Plomin Bay — closer water, lunch at the nearer konoba, home in half the time.

 Wind shadow inside the fjord vs the open Kvarner run — the real weather rule

-The inner Plominski zaljev is one of the most sheltered stretches of water near Rabac, but the run to it is open Kvarner — and that's where the weather call is made.
-The fjord's low green slopes block most wind by the time you pass Plomin Luka, so even a fresh maestral afternoon reads as glass inside.
-Bura is the day-killer: it makes the open morning leg uncomfortable long before the fjord itself turns.
-Dražen reads the morning sky and Windy.com forecast — if the open leg is borderline, we postpone or swap to the shorter Plomin Bay day instead.
-Inside the fjord, the cliffs and pine slopes do the calming work themselves.
+The inner Raški zaljev is one of the most sheltered stretches of water near Rabac, but the run to it crosses open Kvarner — that's where the weather call is made.
+The fjord's low green slopes block most wind once you're inside, so even a fresh maestral afternoon reads as glass within.
+The bura is the day-killer: it makes the open morning leg uncomfortable long before the fjord itself turns.
+Dražen reads the morning sky and Windy.com forecast — if the open leg is borderline, we postpone or swap to the shorter Plomin Bay day.

-Trget konobas — lunch timing, what's on the menu, how to land from the water
+Trget konobas — lunch timing, menu shape, how to land

-Trget is a small working fishing harbour with two konobas a short walk apart, and the page above already names both with their public ratings.
-Lunch timing: plan to tie up between 13:00 and 13:30 so the kitchen is fully open — both spots get busier through the afternoon in season.
-What's on the menu (public-guide level, not our recommendation): Martin Pescador leans seafood-of-the-day, smaller scope, pier table; Konoba Nando has a broader menu and a shaded terrace inland.
-Water landing: the harbour is small; tie up where the harbour points you, not on a working fisherman's berth.
-Cash is the safer assumption — card acceptance varies and is on each konoba's own listing online.
+Two konobas a short walk apart; page above names both with public ratings.
+Lunch timing: tie up between 13:00 and 13:30 so the kitchen is fully open — both get busier through the afternoon in season.
+Menu shape (public-guide level, not our recommendation): Martin Pescador leans seafood-of-the-day, smaller scope, pier table; Konoba Nando has a broader menu and a shaded terrace inland.
+Water landing: the harbour is small; tie up where pointed, not on a working fisherman's berth.
+Payment: cash is the safer assumption — card acceptance varies per konoba.

 Fishing-port etiquette in Trget